Build Metadata Reference

 patch: x

-Apply patch(es). ‘x’ names one (or more - comma-seperated) files within a directory below the metadata, with the same name as the metadata file but without the extension.
+Apply patch(es). ‘x’ names one (or more - comma-separated) files within a directory below the metadata, with the same name as the metadata file but without the extension.
 Each of these patches is applied to the code in turn.

 prebuild: xxxx